azureuse7/PublicCode/kyverno-vap-complete-guide.md

 # 2. Confirm it blocks the violating deployment
 kubectl apply -f tests/violating-deployment.yaml
 # EXPECT: denied by validate.kyverno.svc
+#
+# ⚠️ If it is CREATED instead, that is a finding, not a broken demo - see below.

 # 3. Take Kyverno down
 kubectl scale deploy kyverno-admission-controller -n kyverno --replicas=0